 Since VINS fuses IMU measurements and camera images, the joint calibration of IMU-camera parameters is preferred to improve system accuracy and robustness.
 Extensive works have studied joint sensor calibration in VINS.
-For instance, Mirzaei and Roumeliotis (2008) proposed to use an extended Kalman filter (EKF) for the spatial calibration (i.e. the rigid transformation between the camera and IMU) of VINS and performed an observability analysis.
-They showed that the rigid transformation is not fully observable under oneaxis rotation.
-Zachariah and Jansson (2010) proposed to use the recursive Sigma-Point Kalman filter to estimate IMU intrinsics and IMU-camera spatial parameters with measurements from an IMU and a monocular camera.
-However, Mirzaei and Roumeliotis (2008) and Zachariah and Jansson (2010) did not calibrate the camera intrinsics or IMU-camera time offset and both relied on calibration chessboards.
+For instance, [20] proposed to use an extended Kalman filter (EKF) for the spatial calibration (i.e. the rigid transformation between the camera and IMU) of VINS and performed an observability analysis.
+They showed that the rigid transformation is not fully observable under one-axis rotation.
+[43] proposed to use the recursive Sigma-Point Kalman filter to estimate IMU intrinsics and IMU-camera spatial parameters with measurements from an IMU and a monocular camera.
+However, [20] and [43] did not calibrate the camera intrinsics or IMU-camera time offset and both relied on calibration chessboards.

-Furgale et al. (2013) developed the well-known calibration toolbox: Kalibr, a continuous-time spline-based batch estimator, for IMU-camera extrinsics, time offset and camera intrinsics calibration.
-Rehder et al. (2016) extended Kalibr to incorporate and estimate IMU intrinsics (including scaling parameters, axis misalignments, and gravity sensitivity).
-Huai et al. (2021) further extended the above work to calibrate readout time for RS cameras.
-Nikolic et al. (2016) formulated a maximum likelihood estimation problem based on discrete IMU poses to calibrate the IMU-camera spatial-temporal and IMU intrinsic parameters.
+[38] developed the well-known calibration toolbox: Kalibr, a continuous-time spline-based batch estimator, for IMU-camera extrinsics, time offset and camera intrinsics calibration.
+[44] extended Kalibr to incorporate and estimate IMU intrinsics (including scaling parameters, axis misalignments, and g-sensitivity).
+[45] further extended the above work to calibrate readout time for RS cameras.
+[46] formulated a maximum likelihood estimation problem based on discrete IMU poses to calibrate the IMU-camera spatial-temporal and IMU intrinsic parameters.
 The above mentioned works are all offline methods and need calibration targets.
 In addition, they do not support full-parameter joint optimization of camera intrinsics with other calibration parameters.

-Schneider et al. (2019) reduced IMU-camera calibration optimization complexity by selecting the most informative trajectory segments for calibration.
+[26] reduced IMU-camera calibration optimization complexity by selecting the most informative trajectory segments for calibration.
 The selection is based on the information matrix of the measurements from the trajectory segments.
 Although this work does not need a calibration board, the temporal calibration between IMU and camera is not included.

-Many recent VINS algorithms perform online IMUcamera joint calibration.
-Qin et al. (2018) and Qin and Shen (2018) is able to perform online IMU-camera extrinsic and time offset calibration with natural scene to improve the system robustness and accuracy.
-Guo et al. (2014) proposed to use linear pose interpolation to model RS effects and calibrate readout time.
-Eckenhoff et al. (2019) proposed a multi-camera aided VINS with online IMU-camera spatialtemporal and camera intrinsic calibration.
-Eckenhoff et al. (2021) further proposed a generalized polynomial based pose interpolation for readout time calibration of RS cameras.
+Many recent VINS algorithms perform online IMU-camera joint calibration.
+[14] and [47] is able to perform online IMU-camera extrinsic and time offset calibration with natural scene to improve the system robustness and accuracy.
+[6] proposed to use linear pose interpolation to model RS effects and calibrate readout time.
+[48] proposed a multi-camera aided VINS with online IMU-camera spatial-temporal and camera intrinsic calibration.
+[11] further proposed a generalized polynomial based pose interpolation for readout time calibration of RS cameras.
 However, the IMU intrinsics were not considered in the above systems.

-The closest work to ours is by Li et al. (2014) which included IMU-camera extrinsics, time offset, rollingshutter readout time, camera and IMU intrinsics into the state vector within MSCKF (Mourikis and Roumeliotis 2007) based visual-inertial odometry and successfully calibrated all these parameters.
-They showed that these parameters can converge in simulation with fully excited motions and verified the system using a real-world experiment.
-However, system observability and degenerate motion analysis are still missing, which are the focus of our work along with more extensive multi-run statistical validations.
-In addition, we also compared different IMU model variants which have appeared in literature to investigate their estimation performances within VINS.
+The closest works to ours are by Li et al. [17] and Huai et al. [49] which included IMU-camera extrinsics, time offset, rolling-shutter readout time, camera and IMU intrinsics into the state vector of VINS.
+The former is built with MSCKF [8] based visual-inertial odometry while the latter is based on a key-frame sliding-window filter VINS.
+Both systems calibrated all these parameters.
+However, no system observability was present in [17] and degenerate motion analysis was still missing from [49].
+Instead, system observability and degenerate motion analysis are the focus of our work along with more extensive multi-run statistical validations of the calibration results.
+In addition, we also evaluate different IMU model variants which have appeared in literature.